CAN-AM Fund Replication Class Action

 Following several years of additional litigation, including an extensive discovery process and a mediation before a retired judge, the Parties reached the proposed settlement.

-The purpose of the Notice of Proposed Settlement is:
+4. What is the purpose of the Notice of Settlement?

 5. When was this action certified?